Greased Lightning (1928 film)

 Greased Lightning is a 1928 American silent Western film directed by Ray Taylor and written by William Berke and Gardner Bradford.
 The film stars Ted Wells, Betty Caldwell, Walter Shumway, Lon Poff, George Dunning and Myrtis Crinley.
 The film was released on July 29, 1928, by Universal Pictures.

+Plot summary

+Diana Standish inherits her grandfather's cattle ranch, but Dick Merrihew, as he wants the ranch for himself, will not leave her alone.